shellyxun/cs109a_final_project_2017/MODELS.md

 ![png](MODELS_files/MODELS_22_1.png)

 The graph shows that the bias/variance trade-off is optimal for a model with 5 predictors where the R2 score on the validation set is highest.
+Fewer predictors lead to higher bias, more predictors to higher variance.
 This simple linear regression model with only 5 predictors and no regularization achieves a similar performance as the PCA models.
 We next check if regularization (Ridge Regularization with Cross-validation) improves this model further.
+We also identified 5 predictors that are helpful in predicting the mental state.
+Of these PTEDUCAT is a demographic confounding variable that affects the MMSE but not the dementia or AD diagnosis.
+The other 4 features, however, are all anatomical features from brain imaging and are prime candidates to use in the diagnosis of AD in the future.